Idaho Wing Civil Air Patrol: Emergency Services

 Civil Air Patrol provides emergency services, including search and rescue missions, disaster relief operations, humanitarian services, Air Force support missions, and counter-drug operations.

 In March 2020, volunteers from the Idaho Wing were activated to support the Kootenai County Emergency Operations Center during the COVID-19 pandemic.
 Members performed administrative functions in support of the county, including helping the operations center obtain FEMA reimbursements.

 In 2023, IDWG was activated to search for two missing persons in Kootenai County.

 Cadet Programs

 Civil Air Patrol provides a cadet program for youth aged 12 to 21.
 Cadets train through the 16-step program in skills including aerospace education, leadership training, physical fitness, and moral leadership.

 Aerospace Education

 Civil Air Patrol provides both internal training for CAP members, and external training for the general public.
 Internal training is directed at both senior members and cadets.
 External training through the public is provided through the nation's educational system through workshops provided to students.

 Command Staff and Chain of Command

-The Current Commander of Idaho Wing is Colonel Kirk Dehn, the Vice Commander is Lieutenant Colonel Kambiz Kamiab and the Command Non-Commissioned Officer (NCO) is Master Sergeant (MSgt) Gerald Martin.
+The Current Commander of Idaho Wing is Colonel Kirk Dehn, the Vice Commander is Lieutenant Colonel Kambiz Kamiab and the Command Non-Commissioned Officer (NCO) is Senior Master Sergeant (SMSgt) Gerald Martin.
 They were preceded by Colonel Robin Vest who served as Commander of Idaho Wing from 2021 to 2024.